 Small Intestinal Bacterial Overgrowth (SIBO)

 SIBO occurs when there’s a destruction of the small bowel leading to an overgrowth of bacteria.
 When there are too many bacteria in the intestinal lumen, they deconjugate bile acids rendering bile acids ineffective for fat absorption.
-SIBO can be present in conditions such as atrophic gastritis, proton pump inhibitors, IBD, gastric dumping of food, or prolonged lactose deficiency.
+SIBO can be present in conditions such as atrophic gastritis, use of proton pump inhibitors, IBD, gastric dumping of food, or prolonged lactose deficiency.

 Pancreatic Exocrine Insufficiency